 If the City cannot be flexible with these existing buildings and encourage reuse, the existing structures will be demolished and replaced by newer likely residential buildings with higher rents that will be unaffordable to small, local businesses.

-Recommendation - Planning Commission recommends that this amendment be approved.
+Recommendation - The Planning Commission recommends approval of this amendment.